comic3000/ForkedUp-blockchain/README.md

 # ForkedUp-blockchain

-Crypto currencies waste an enourmous amount of energy and effort on non-productive purposes.
+Crypto currencies waste an enourmous amount of energy and effort on non-humorous purposes.
 No more!
 This a parody cryptocurrency built from the Better at Everything Else That Stable protocol.
 So that Chia farmers can also be Beet Farmers

 Fact.
 You will need Python 3.7 or higher